ellereeeee/blog-posts/2018-06-24 What I Learned Making My First React App.md

 4) Check the console for errors.

-I had a lot of fun coding my first React app, and I hope you do too.
+I had a lot of fun coding my first React app and I hope you do too.
 Good luck!